“Quality Over Quantity”- The Mantra For New Teaching Methods

 Being an effective teacher is indeed a challenge because every student is unique.
 And if you are trying to be one such, Hats off!
 You are doing a commendable job!
 As Rahul Dravid rightly said, “Every student is unique, and treating them as someone that you may have to teach in very different ways is something a teacher must care for.”

-Today, there is an added impetus and pressure on teachers to change their teaching techniques to help foster an era of new learning, essential to tackle complex global challenges.
+Today, there is an added impetus and pressure on teachers to change their New Teaching Methods to help foster an era of new learning, essential to tackle complex global challenges.
 There are many more teaching aids and quality learning techniques that give impressive results in improving student education.
 School authorities should also come forward and support teachers to implement advanced and creative teaching techniques in classrooms.
 With the advancements in digital education and blended learning, The Orchids International School has already started playing an important role in student life by combining different learning styles.